-An "Executive Committee" is any committee composed entirely of directors (with a minimum of two directors), who serve at the discretion of the board.
+Unlike ad hoc committees and standing committees which are advisory in nature and don't necessarily have directors on the committees, an "Executive Committee" is any committee composed entirely of directors (with a minimum of two directors), who serve at the discretion of the board.
 (Corp.
-Code §7212.)
-Persons who are not directors are prohibited from serving on an executive committee.
+Code § 7212.)
+Persons who are not directors cannot serve on an executive committee.
 (Corp.
-Code §7212(b).)
+Code § 7212(b).)

 - setting the compensation of a manager

 Rogue Director.
 Sometimes it is necessary to exclude a rogue director from particular executive session matters because that director has a history of breaching confidential matters or has announced his/her intention to do so.
 To preserve confidentiality and/or attorney-client privilege, the board may create an executive committee of directors minus the rogue director to address those issues.

 Litigation Committee.
 A common form of executive committee is the "Legal" or "Litigation" committee.
 Such committees are formed to work closely with legal counsel with potential/active litigation.
 Litigation committees are needed when (i) a rogue director leaks privileged information, (ii) one or more directors are the subject of litigation, or (iii) workload by the board is such that utilizing a committee to handle a legal matter is more efficient than involving the entire board.
 Litigation committees are not required to be composed entirely of current directors.
 However, if non-directors are appointed to a legal or litigation committee, the committee would not be an executive committee.

 Meeting Notice.
 Discussion of association issues by less than a quorum of directors in an executive committee is not a violation of the Open Meeting Act (Civ.
 Code §§ 4900-4955) and does not require a meeting notice.
 If the committee is composed of a majority of directors then notice must be given.